-While categories and tags both help people and search engines understand how your content is organized, they do it in very different ways.
+While categories and tags in WordPress both help people and search engines understand how your content is organized, they do it in very different ways.

 Categories are like the chapters of a book, while tags are like the list of words in the index at the back of the book.

 Categories group posts together in broadly defined groups that share the same basic topic.
 Tags identify subtopics within an article or post and allow users to find other articles that contain that same subtopic.

 One big difference between categories and tags is that categories are an essential part of how WordPress operates, whereas tags are not.